Winter Minestrone Soup

 - 1 medium yellow onion chopped

-- 1 large carrot peeled and chopped into ½" pieces
+- 1 large carrot chopped

-- 1 large parsnip peeled and chopped into ½" pieces
+- 1 large parsnip peeled and chopped

-- 1 large stalk celery tops removed and chopped into ½" pieces
+- 1 large stalk celery chopped

 - 4 ounces chopped pancetta